-NEDCC will provide preservation training in California during 2020 as part of a special program sponsored by the California State Library.
+NEDCC will provide online preservation training in California during 2020 as part of a special program sponsored by the California State Library.
 This program is supported in whole or in part by the U.S. Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered in California by the State Librarian.

-If you’re ready to work with your peers to find actionable solutions to difficult preservation challenges by conducting an assessment, this workshop is for you.
+If you’re ready to work with your peers to find actionable solutions to difficult preservation challenges by conducting an assessment, this online workshop is for you.
 Participants will leave this workshop with an understanding of the following:

 This program is supported in whole or in part by the